LSiegner/Beagles_vs_Bagles/README.md

 ## Project Build

 ### Webcrawler
-These programs find and download images from the given websites using the repsective API provided by the sites.\n dawdw
+These programs find and download images from the given websites using the repsective API provided by the sites.
+dawdw